destin-v/spaceship/README.md

-# Computer Vision Takehome - Decloaking Spaceship
+# Decloaking Spaceship

 ## Note
-This was a take home exam that I completed back in 2021.
-The exam requires building an AI solution to pick out an object from a noisey environment.
+This was an interesting computer vision problem I completed back in 2021.
+It requires building an AI solution to pick out an object from a noisy environment.
 I created a novel implementation that was able to train on limited GPU resources.
 This code is designed to showcase how to train small models for a difficult problem.
 The small models can be stitched together in a *hydra* configuration to provide accurate inferences on many different tasks.

 ---